TheKacho/SeleniumTestProject/readme.md

 - If these are not included in the solution folder, please install them from the Nuget Package Manager.

 - All of the tests are within the "Tests" folder, as the Page Object Models are within the "PageObjectModels" folder.
+- In order to effectively run these tests, they must be run one test at a time to see the actual results.

 ## Final Project Objectives